The Amore Ultimate Guide to Neapolitan Pizza [UPDATED]

 The crust should be chewy and soft.
 The sliced cheese might be blistered and cover the surface of the pizza unevenly.

-How should I eat a Neapolitan pizza?
+How should I eat this pizza?
 Will the silverware police come after me if I use a knife and fork?

 At about 10-12 inches in diameter, Neapolitan pizzas are personal size, and very thin.
 Most folks will have no trouble finishing one by themselves.